 The steps listed above merely indicate the main stages of accident analysis.
 At each level, it is possible to make detailed connections between the identified 'facts' and their likely precursors at the preceding level, though this process becomes more problematic at the higher levels of the organization where there is likely to be a 'many-to-many' mapping between top-level decisions and GFTs.

-Aircraft Accident Investigation Procedure Manual 5 SLCAP 9999 Departing and Depart Lips ding Volume:1 Section: A the address of the second Reporting and Record Handling Chapter :18 Page:18- 1
+Aircraft Accident Investigation Procedure Manual SLCAP 9999 Onneriesties al Festera les retireties Volume:1 Section: 1friencef Organizational Factors Investigation Chapter :18 Page: 18- 2

 REPORTING AND RECORD HANDLING